 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the

 mattress and the sides of a crib, a play yard, or a bassinet.
 This can decrease the

 Share your room instead of your bed with your baby.
 Putting your baby in bed with

 you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing

 is not recommended for twins or other higher multiples.
 The AAP recommends that infants

 sleep in the same room as their parents, close to their parent's bed, but in a separate

 bed or crib appropriate for infants.
 This sleeping arrangement is recommended ideally

 for the baby's first year, but should at least be maintained for the first 6 months.

-Avoid using infant seats, car seats, strollers, infant carriers, and infant swings
+Don't use infant seats, car seats, strollers, infant carriers, and infant swings for

 puts the infant at much higher risk of death, including SIDS.